zeke-xie/deep-learning-dynamics-paper-list/README.md

 - Memorization Without Overfitting: Analyzing the Training Dynamics of Large Language Models.
 In *NeurIPS 2022*. [[pdf](https://openreview.net/pdf?id=ffy-h0GKZbK)]
 - Deep Active Learning by Leveraging Training Dynamics.
 In *NeurIPS 2022*. [[pdf](https://openreview.net/pdf?id=aJ5xc1QB7EX)]
 - Learning dynamics of deep linear networks with multiple pathways.
 In *NeurIPS 2022*. [[pdf](https://openreview.net/pdf?id=4B7azgAbzda)]
+- Towards a Better Understanding of Representation Dynamics under TD-learning.
+In *ICML 2023*. [pdf](https://openreview.net/pdf?id=UOgyaswHo7)]
+- A Theoretical Analysis of the Learning Dynamics under Class Imbalance.
+In *ICML 2023*. [pdf](https://openreview.net/pdf?id=jNpmHrHVWZ)]

 # Citing

 If you find the paper list useful for your research, you are highly welcomed to cite our representative work on this topic.
-We hope that our extended journal paper based on ICML 2022 "Adaptive Inertia", which formally reviews the paper list of deep learning dynamics, will appear in near future.
+We hope that our extended journal paper based on our previous work which formally reviews the paper list of deep learning dynamics, will appear in near future.

 [1] **ICML 2022 (Oral)**: SGD and Adam dynamics for saddle-point escaping and minima selection.